galeone/tfgo/README.md

 Prerequisite: https://www.tensorflow.org/versions/master/install/install_go

-The core data structure of the Tensorflow's Go bindings is the `op.Scope` struct. tfgo allows creating new `*op.Scope` that solve the scoping issue mentioned above.
+The core data structure of the Tensorflow's Go bindings is the `op.Scope` struct. tfgo allows creating new `*op.Scope` that solves the scoping issue mentioned above.

 Since we're defining a graph, let's start from its root (empty graph)